payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/api_postman_app.rst

 **If you cannot see the response make sure you adjust the response frame, sometimes its hidden below after you hit send**

+|

 .. image:: ./_static/postman2.png

-..
+|

 .. note::

    The token value that you will see will not be the same.
-Copy value withing the "".
+Copy value within the "".

    In the above example it will be